-Our children do not need to grow up with a mountain of tee shirts they will grow out of before they have had time to wear them, even if they were on sale in Primark for two euros.
+Our children do not need to grow up with a mountain of tee shirts they will grow out of before they have had time to wear them, Just because they were on sale in Primark for two euros.
 This is mindless consumerism.

 Look after your clothes, maybe you will if you have paid more for them.
 If a button falls off or a zip breaks, learn to repair them.
 Re-dye faded clothes if possible.
 Don’t wash them for the sake of it.
 Hang and fold properly and follow the instructions on washing labels.

-Run a clothes swapping event, this is a fantastic way to bring friends together.
+Run a clothes-swapping event, this is a fantastic way to bring friends together.
 You could do this at home or in a community facility.
 Offer a glass of wine and a piece of cake as you swap clothes for free.
-Encourage your friends to bring a number of items they no longer want and make sure they are freshly laundered.
-At the end of the event, anything that gets leftover can then go to the charity shop.
+Nobody complains about paying an entrance fee, you could use the money as a way to support a charity.
+Please encourage your friends to bring a number of items they no longer want and make sure they are freshly laundered.
+At the end of the event, anything that gets left over can then go to the charity shop.